 What do I do with all this time?

-Maybe a bit more, since then.
+Maybe a bit more since then.
 I improved a lot.
 Looking back: school and all the other experiences formed me.
-But school did not really help me with photography.
+But the school did not really help me with photography.
 It did help me develop artistically as a person.
-It’s only since the last two years when I started shooting for myself (at first), that I have gotten better at it.
+It’s only since the last two years, when I started shooting for myself (at first) that I have gotten better at it.

 I developed my own style, which didn’t seem to work for me in school.
-I learned thousands of techniques, just by browsing the internet and not sitting in a class learning to use masks in Photoshop to preserve only one color in a black and white photo.
+I learned thousands of techniques by browsing the internet and not sitting in a class, learning to use masks in Photoshop to preserve only one color in a black and white photo.